The following Officers were recorded as members of the 140th Regiment Royal Artillery in March 1940

 Gunner Frederick HART, died 30/05/1940, age 18

-Longueness Souvenir Commonwealth War Cemetery, St Omer, France
+Longueness Souvenir Cemetery, St Omer, France

 Major Edward MILTON T.D., died 31/05/1940, Aged 47 (died from wounds following capture during the Cassel breakout)